yapo-chile/-Legacy-Commons-goms/README.md

   $ cd ~/go/src/github.schibsted.io/Yapo
   $ git clone git@github.schibsted.io:Yapo/goms.git
   ```

-* You will need to modify these files and you should change every reference to goms on the imported packages with the name of your service/api
-	- api.go
-	- Makefile: same as above
-	- scripts/api.spec
-* You should need to change, add or replace the example endpoint and any of its routes, these can be found in these files
-	- service/handlers.go
-	- service/router.go

 * On the top dir execute the make instruction to clean and start: